PhD, 2019: Environmental Science, University of Reading, Reading, United Kingdom.

 BSc, 2012: Earth Sciences, Université Pierre et Marie Curie, Paris, France.

-2020-present: Postdoctoral Fellow, University of Saskatchewan, Canmore, Alberta, CANADA.
+2020-2023: Postdoctoral Fellow, University of Saskatchewan, Canmore, Alberta, Canada.

 2014-2019: Scientist, European Centre for Medium-Range Weather Forecasts, Reading, United Kingdom.

-Louise is a Postdoctoral Fellow with Global Water Futures at the University of Saskatchewan in Canmore.
+Louise is a Research Associate with Global Water Futures at the University of Saskatchewan in Canmore.
 Her research focuses on advancing the science and practice of ensemble hydrological forecasting.
 She has published her work in leading international journals, including Hydrology and Earth System Sciences, Geoscience Communication and Journal of Hydrometeorology.
 As an artist and scientist, Louise aims to further science engagement through the fusion of science and art.
 She is the lead curator of the Virtual Water Gallery science and art project.
 Louise is also a co-editor of ConciliARTe, as part of the Consilience science and poetry journal, an active member of the HEPEX global community in hydrological ensemble prediction and an Associate Editor of Geoscience Communication.

-Vionnet Vincent, Mortimer Colleen, Brady Mike, Arnal Louise, Brown Ross, 2021: Canadian historical Snow Water Equivalent dataset (CanSWE, 1928–2020), Earth System Science Data, doi: 10.5194/essd-13-4603-2021
+Vionnet Vincent, Mortimer Colleen, Brady Mike, Arnal Louise, Brown Ross, 2021: Canadian historical Snow Water Equivalent dataset (CanSWE, 1928–2020).
+Earth System Science Data, doi: 10.5194/essd-13-4603-2021

 Arnal Louise, Anspoks Liz, Manson Susan, Neumann Jessica, Norton Tim, Stephens Elisabeth, Wolfenden Louise, Cloke Hannah Louise, 2020: “Are we talking just a bit of water out of bank?
 Or is it Armageddon?”
 Front line perspectives on transitioning to probabilistic fluvial flood forecasts in England.
 Geoscience Communication, doi: 10.5194/gc-3-203-2020